Skip to Content

 • Geographic viability

-• The child’s involvement in their community including their school, extracurricular activities, etc.
+• The child’s involvement in their community, including their school, extracurricular activities, etc.

-The judge will consider all of the factors listed above and determine an arrangement with the child’s best interests in mind.
+The judge will consider all the factors listed above and determine an arrangement with the child’s best interests in mind.

-The Divorce Filing Process
+The Divorce Filing Process Explained

 Before an individual can file for divorce, they must meet FL residency requirements.
 According to the law, one or both spouses must live in the state for a minimum of six months before filing for divorce.
 A person may prove that they meet these requirements by presenting a copy of either their spouse’s or their own government-issued ID to the court.
 A signed and notarized witness testimony from an individual who may verify residency may also be submitted to the court.

-Petition and Response
+Understanding Petition and Response

 Once proof of residency is established, individuals must file a petition for divorce to officially initiate the legal process.
 The person filing the petition is referred to as the petitioner.
 The petitioner must state that the marriage cannot continue or is irretrievably broken.

-After filing the petition, the respondent – the other spouse – must respond.
+After filing the petition, the respondent—the other spouse—must respond.
 The respondent must compose an answer to the petition and file their answer with the court within twenty days of the date they received the divorce papers.
 In most cases, a response should include a counter-petition that includes terms that the respondent agrees or disagrees with and terms of their own.
 During this phase of divorce, both the petitioner and respondent can request protective orders or child custody orders from the court.

-Discovery Phase
+Exploring the Discovery Phase

 Similar to other legal cases, a discovery phase must take place after the initial motions.
 During this process, both parties will have the opportunity to gather important information that could impact the outcome of the divorce.
 For example, spouses may request tax returns, financial statements, and documentation to aid in the property valuation process.

-Final Resolution
+Achieving a Final Resolution

 During the final phase of divorce, parents must draft a parenting plan that addresses the roles and responsibilities each parent will have once the divorce is finalized.
-A parenting plan should also include how parents communicate about timesharing and which parent is responsible for completing permission forms, healthcare documents, and enrollments.
+A parenting plan should also include how parents communicate about time-sharing and which parent is responsible for completing permission forms, healthcare documents, and enrollments.

-Contentious Divorce
+Navigating a Contentious Divorce

-In some cases, spouses may not be able to reach an agreement on their own, extra measures may be necessary.
+In some cases, spouses may not be able to reach an agreement on their own; extra measures may be necessary.
 For example, spouses may need divorce mediation to reach a final decision that serves both parties.
 Additionally, mediation may be necessary if the divorce process goes on too long without progress toward establishing an agreement.
 It is important to note that for cases involving domestic violence, mediation is not required.

-For some spouses, however, mediation is not enough and the case may go to trial.
-In these cases, both parties may present their interests to a judge who will make a final decision regarding the primary elements of the case including property division, child custody, and financial support.
-Decisions made by a judge can be appealed and one or both parties may request a new hearing.
+For some spouses, however, mediation is not enough, and the case may go to trial.
+In these cases, both parties may present their interests to a judge who will make a final decision regarding the primary elements of the case, including property division, child custody, and financial support.
+Decisions made by a judge can be appealed, and one or both parties may request a new hearing.

-It is important to note that not all divorce cases go to trial and it is possible to settle out of court.
-Depending on a family’s circumstances, they may qualify for simple dissolution or an uncontested divorce settlement both of which do not involve a formal court process.
+It is important to note that not all divorce cases go to trial, and it is possible to settle out of court.
+Depending on a family’s circumstances, they may qualify for simple dissolution or an uncontested divorce settlement, both of which do not involve a formal court process.
 A simplified dissolution of marriage is an option for spouses with no minor children and simple assets.
 An uncontested divorce is essentially the same but may also apply to parents of minor children who can reach an agreement on all matters related to the divorce.

-The Cost of Divorce
+Understanding the Cost of Divorce in Cape Coral

 The cost of a divorce depends on the specific circumstances surrounding the case.
 If the divorce process takes a long time to resolve, spouses will need to pay more in legal fees and other costs than spouses who resolve the matter quickly.
-Mediation can save time and money in some cases especially if spouses are able to reach an agreement as a result.
+Mediation can save time and money in some cases, especially if spouses are able to reach an agreement as a result.

 There are also specific divorce cases including those that involve high net worths that involve third-party consultants.
 For example, spouses that own international real estate may need an appraiser to value the estate during the property division process.

-Compassionate Legal Advocates
+Compassionate Legal Advocates in Cape Coral

 Why Work With Us?